 IRR – Internal Rate of Return.
 Given an investment and the resulting cash-flows determine the rate of return on the investment.

 I’ve recently been working with clients in the financial services industry and have been tasked with moving some spreadsheets into the database.
-Problem is that they use the Microsoft Excel IRR function which SQL Server’s T-SQL language doesn’t possess.
+Problem is that they use the Microsoft Excel IRR function which the SQL Server T-SQL language doesn’t possess.

 I searched around for SQL solutions but found them limiting at best.
 After a suitable amount of musing, I determined that the best option would be a SQL CLR function as it would obviously be easy.
 Wrong.
 It seems that IRR calculation is actually quite hard, certainly beyond my math skills.